jakeleonard24/rubrics/personal_project.md

 #### Responsive

 Responsive design means that your application looks good regardless of the size of the screen.
 Whether the user is visiting your site from their laptop or phone it should keep an effective layout and proper functionality.
 This is done using responsive CSS, media queries, inline styling, and various other strategies.
 One main strategy is mobile-first design, meaning design your site for a phone sized screen first and build it out for larger screen sizes.

+To get the credit for responsive design you most have at least one complete view/page with more than one component completely responsive.
+   Would NOT count: A login page with a centered login box that shrinks based off screen size.
+   Would Count: A home page with responsive header and body that has multiple elements arranged one way for a laptop view, and is reorganized accordingly for a smaller screen size.

 Gotchas: Layout and design take alot of time.
 Making your site look good in multiple layouts will take even more time.
 BUT if there's a chance a employer may visit your site on their mobile device, this could be valuable time spent!